HuyNQct/Techfine_STE-solar-inverter-dashboard-using-esp32/README.md

 ---

 ## 1. The Backstory
-It all started when I set up my off-grid solar system.
+It all started when I set up my hybrid solar system.
 The inverter works like a charm, but the official Wi-Fi monitoring dongle (the infamous Solar Plug-RWB1 and its siblings) is an absolute joke.
 It's an overpriced piece of plastic glued to a laggy, closed-source cloud app that updates whenever it feels like it.

 I refused to pay the "OEM tax" just to see my own battery voltage.
 I wanted real-time data, an Auto Transfer Switch (ATS) logic that actually makes sense, and I wanted it fully under my control.

 After digging into how these inverters communicate, I found out that 99% of these budget-friendly Chinese hybrid inverters (Techfine, SUOER, EVO, Sumry,...) share the same DNA: they are **Voltronic clones**.

 They use a simple ASCII protocol.
-Once you send the command `QPIGS` (plus a 2-byte CRC) at its serial port, the inverter immediately returns a massive string of data containing grid voltage, PV power, battery capacity, and temperatures.
+Once you send the command `QPIGS` (plus a 2-byte CRC) at its serial port, the inverter immediately vomits out a massive string of data containing grid voltage, PV power, battery capacity, and temperatures.
 No API keys, no handshakes.
 Just raw ASCII.

 ---